EldinZenderink/TF2CAutoJoiner/README.md

 ### Change Log

 #0.1.0
--no more local installation needed, runs now on a webhost!*
+- no more local installation needed, runs now on a webhost!*
--removed iframe containing tf2center page, tf2center is a very rescource heavy webpage (10% single core usage (chrome)), this hole thing is designed to be very cpu friendly.
+- removed iframe containing tf2center page, tf2center is a very rescource heavy webpage (10% single core usage (chrome)), this hole thing is designed to be very cpu friendly.
--pop up modal for logs.
+- pop up modal for logs.

 #0.0.3